mtlazaro/cg_mrslam/README.md

 There are two main programs: ```srslam```, for running a single-robot experiment and ```cg_mrslam```, for running a multi-robot experiment. ```cg_mrslam``` admits three modalities of execution (using the parameter `-modality`) for different kind of experiments:

 - **real:**
   For running a multi-robot online real experiment.
-Robots must belong to the same network and their IP addresses configured from 192.168.0.(1.. *nRobots*).
+Robots must belong to the same network and their IP addresses configured from 192.168.0.(1.. *nRobots*) (base IP address is configurable with ```-baseAddr``` program option).
   By default it reads /scan and /odom ROS topic although they are configurable.
   Each time a robot receives a message from the network, it publishes a message in /ping_msgs to be able to reproduce robot connectivity offline.